 There are surely many more benefits to project management, like the hard facts and details you get out of typical PM reports and deliverables: transparency on budget and timeline, accountability for tasks, and so on.
 Those tend to be the things people think about when they hear “project management,” and they are absolutely great benefits.
 But as you see, those benefits create other benefits that affect not only the bottom line, but the people and the process.

 In order to be a great project manager, you have to educate yourself and stay current with what is happening in your industry.
 New articles, books, courses, blogs, newsletters, templates and resources are made available to PMs and PM enthusiasts every day.
 But how do you keep up with it all?
 It’s not easy to wade through it all and know what will work best for you, and we get that.
 That’s why, over the past few years, TeamGantt has produced a lot of great content to help you be a better project manager.
 Check out these resources:

-    Educating yourself on project management is the first step in defining what your organization needs in terms of the role, process, and everything else wrapped up in PM.
+Educating yourself on project management is the first step in defining what your organization needs.
 The best job you can do is take this information and adapt it to your situation.
 One way to ensure you’re headed in the right direction is to ask yourself these questions:

 There are tons of questions you could ask, but give these a shot.
 Or, even better, talk to a project manager who can help you to determine the right path for your organization.

 Read the next chapter on project management methodologies.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free.